Dining at Geneseo with Food Allergies

 Peanut and Tree Nut Allergies

-As we evaluate our policies and procedures surrounding nut allergies, we have made the decision to remove peanut and tree nuts in our restaurants and cafés.
+As we evaluate our policies and procedures surrounding nut allergies, we have made the decision to remove peanut and tree nuts from our kitchens and recipes.
 This may affect certain menu items or recipes we currently use and sell, but is a precaution to ensure the safety of our customers.
 Thank you for understanding.